alibaba/EasyRec/docs/source/models/user_define.md

             self._feature_dict, "item"
         )
         """
-      The deep, user, item corresponds to feature_groups defined in model_config.feature_groups:
+        The ctxt, user, item corresponds to 3 feature_groups defined in model_config.feature_groups:
-        "deep", "user", "item" are the feature_group names.
+          "ctxt", "user", "item" are the feature_group names.
         It is suggested to use the feature_configs to build features.
         But if the feature_configs could not satified your requirements, you can use tensorflow functions to process the raw inputs in features.
-      ...
         """

         # do some other initializing work
         ...